AyushmanDhara/SkinGuard-CNN-AI--Skin-Disease-Detection-System/README.md

 ---

-# 📸 How It Works
+# 🧠 How It Works

 1. Upload a skin image.
-2. AI preprocesses the image.
-3. Deep learning model performs analysis.
-4. Disease prediction is generated.
+2. The image is preprocessed.
+3. EfficientNet-B4 analyzes visual patterns.
+4. The model predicts the most likely disease.
-5. Confidence score is calculated.
+5. Confidence scores are generated.
 6. Disease information is displayed.
-7. DrugGPT provides treatment and prevention guidance.
+7. DrugGPT provides educational treatment guidance.

 ---

-# 🎯 Use Cases
+# 🎯 Applications

-- Medical AI Research
+* AI Healthcare Research
-- Academic Projects
+* Medical Education
-- Healthcare Demonstrations
+* Dermatology Demonstrations
+* Deep Learning Projects
-- Computer Vision Applications
+* Computer Vision Research
-- Skin Disease Education
-- AI-Powered Healthcare Systems

 ---

-# ⚠️ Medical Disclaimer
+# ⚠️ Disclaimer

-SkinGuard AI and DrugGPT are designed for educational, research, and demonstration purposes only.
+SkinGuard AI and DrugGPT are intended for educational, research, and demonstration purposes only.

-The system does not provide medical diagnoses, prescriptions, or professional healthcare advice.
-Predictions may contain inaccuracies and should not be used as a substitute for consultation with licensed healthcare professionals.
+The application does not provide medical diagnoses, prescriptions, or professional healthcare advice.
+Predictions may contain inaccuracies and should never replace consultation with qualified healthcare professionals.

-Always seek advice from qualified medical practitioners regarding diagnosis, treatment, and medication decisions.
+Always seek advice from licensed medical practitioners regarding diagnosis, treatment, and medication decisions.

 ---